Trilogy-Dominicana/PL-Admin/README.md

 pladmin newSchema
 ```

-wc2db: compare the differences between the last synchronized commit and the local repository and take those changes to the database
+wc2db: Compare the differences between the last synchronized commit and the local repository and take those changes to the database
 > - --dry-run: Show what would be removed, created, but do not actually remove anything
 > - --force: Will no do any validation to export the objects.
 ```sh